brainlife/docs/docs/tutorial/networkneuroscience-functional.md

         * For 'Dataset Tags,' type and enter 'functional connectivity matrix'
     * Hit 'Submit'

+Once complete, you can now convert the conmat datatype to a network dataytpe!

+### Convert network matrices (contmat) to network datatype:

+1. On the 'Process' tab, click 'Submit App' to submit a new application.
+    * In the search bar, type 'Conmat 2 Network'
+    * Click the app card.
+1. On the 'Submit App' page, select the following:
+    * For input, select the conmat datatype generated above by clicking the drop-down menu and finding the appropriate dataset.
+    * Select the box for 'Archive all output datasets when finished'
+        * For 'Dataset Tags,' type and enter 'functional connectivity networks'
+    * Hit 'Submit'

 Once complete, you can now visualize the network!

 ### Visualize functional  networks.